-All mattress types each have their own strengths and weaknesses; below we discuss the pros and cons for the innerspring mattress:
+All mattress types each have their strengths and weaknesses; below we discuss the pros and cons of the innerspring mattress:

-Good Availability – Due to popularity and established foothold in the market, they are widely available to buy online and in most retailers.
-Almost every showroom you attend will have the widest selection of spring as opposed to any other types.
-However, in our opinion the best place for buying a mattress is online as they are usually far cheaper than from a showroom.
+Good Availability – Due to popularity and established a foothold in the market, they are widely available to buy online and in most retailers.
+Almost every showroom you attend will have the most extensive selection of spring as opposed to any other types.
+However, in our opinion, the best place for buying a mattress is online as they are usually far cheaper than from a showroom.

 Established Product – As they have been around the longest, many people tend to stick with what they know.
-The spring mattress is well known across the globe and has been suffice for many over the past century.
+The spring mattress is well known across the globe and has been sufficing for centuries.

-Cheap Mattress– They are usually cheaper in comparison to other types of similar sizes; there is also varied price range available from as low as $150 to $10,000+, so something there for everyone.
-Infact, 70% of people we surveyed shows that the most common reason for popularity is because of the low price and readily available abundant choice.
+Cheap Mattress– They are usually less expensive in comparison to other types of similar sizes; there is also varied price range available from as low as $150 to $10,000+, so something there for everyone.
+In fact, 70% of people we surveyed shows that the most common reason for the popularity is because of the low price and readily available abundant choice.